Sylheti language: Marked nominative / Ergative

 The subject of a transitive verb in Sylheti is marked with the case marker - ꠦ -e after consonant endings, and -ꠄ -e after vowel endings and after the generic definite article ending -ꠔꠣ -ta.
 Thus:

 On the other hand, the subject of an intransitive verb, or of the verb ꠎꠣꠃꠣ zaua 'to go', takes no case marker in its nominative case.

 This feature of Sylheti is closer to Assamese than to Standard Bengali.
 This marked nominative case has been called an ergative case, and has also led to Sylheti being classified as an ergative–absolutive language.
 The particular system of split ergativity that Sylheti uses appears to be a retention of the system that emerged from Magadhi Prakrit.
 However, in Sylheti, this marked nominative is only exhibited by nouns, and not by pronouns.

 Measure words

 When counted, nouns must also be accompanied by the appropriate measure word.
 The noun's measure word (MW) must be used in between the numeral and the noun.
-Most nouns take the generic measure word gu/ţa/xán, although there are many more specific measure words, such as zôn, which is only used to count humans.
+Most nouns take the generic measure word gu/ṭa/xán, although there are many more specific measure words, such as zon, which is only used to count humans.